Granicus/dcmv2_client/README.md

 Configuring within a project
 ----------------------------
-Within a project, e.g. in another Rails app, the environment variables can be bypassed and the API key and Account ID can be assigned directly to the DCMv2 module.
+Within a project, e.g. in a Rails app, the environment variables can be bypassed and the API key and Account ID can be assigned directly to the DCMv2 module.
 It is recommended these values be added in a initializers file.